ahmedaliqureshi/Type.ts-/README.md

 # Type.js
-All of type.js files in this repo
+All of type.ts files in this repo